 You might as well leave your ID at home pretty soon.
 The bottom line is that things are changing the way we navigate, it’s called the Real ID Act.
-Get a passport ASAP.
+Or in other words, get a passport ASAP.

 A spokesperson for the TSA says airport signage about Real ID Act deadlines is in the process of being updated.

 Licenses issued by states with extensions will now be valid until October 11, 2018.

 As of January 22, 2018, U.S. airports will start refusing to accept licenses from certain states